The Dacia Logan MCV once again raises eyebrows for its pricing structure. You get a lot of car for your money.

-There are three trims to choose from with the entry-level Access spec getting only the bare essentials, including hill start-assist, electronic stability control, traction control, LED day-running-lights and a 12-volt socket, while the mid-range Ambiance model adds air conditioning, USB socket, Bluetooth connectivity and DAB radio.
+There are three trims to choose from with the entry-level Access spec getting only the bare essentials, including hill start-assist, electronic stability control, traction control, LED day-running-lights and a 12-volt socket, while the mid-range Ambiance model adds air conditioning, USB and Bluetooth connectivity, height adjustable driver's seat and steering wheel, and DAB radio.

 Laureate is the range-topper and gets a height-adjustable driver's seat, a leather steering wheel and gearknob, cruise control, rear parking sensors and Dacia's 7.0in touchscreen infotainment system complete with sat nav.

 At the basic end of the scale everything is functional but sparse, but run up the range and you soon arrive at a point where you have rugged looks and decent functionality that only makes the bargain price tag look even better.

 In every day driving the Dacia Logan MCV is largely unremarkable, but that should be taken as credit-worthy rather than a criticism.
 The steering is largely lifeless, the handling benign and body roll reasonably but not brilliantly checked.